What is Business Modernization?

 Will people lose their jobs because of the Workday implementation?

-It is anticipated that MAP and Applaud will be retired, and the team will evaluate the opportunity to retire other technology services, including legacy and shadow systems, as the project progresses.
-A list will become available as soon as possible.
+MAP and Applaud will be retired, and the team will evaluate the opportunity to retire related technology services, including legacy and shadow systems.
+This answer will be updated as the project progresses.

 What will happen to all the old data as new systems are adopted?

-Legacy data will be moved and stored either in the new systems or another designated repository in accordance with WVU’s record retention policy and the University’s other compliance requirements.
-Retained data will remain accessible for those who need it.
+Some legacy data will be moved and stored either in the new systems or retained in another designated repository in accordance with WVU’s record retention policy and the University’s other compliance requirements.

 How will updates be communicated to the WVU community?